prysmaticlabs/prysm/sharding/README.md

 Our Ruby Release requires users to start a local geth node running a localized, private blockchain to deploy the **SMC** into.
 Users can spin up a notary client as a command line entrypoint into geth while the node is running as follows:

-    geth sharding --notary --deposit --datadir /path/to/your/datadir --password /path/to/your/password.txt --networkid 12345
+    geth sharding-notary --deposit --datadir /path/to/your/datadir --password /path/to/your/password.txt --networkid 12345

-This will extract 100ETH from the user's account balance and insert him/her into the SMC's notaries.
+This will extract 1000ETH from the user's account balance and insert him/her into the SMC's notaries.
 Then, the program will listen for incoming block headers and notify the user when he/she has been selected as to vote on collations for a certain shard in a given period.
 Once you are selected, the sharding client will download collation information to check for data availability on vote on proposals that have been submitted via the `addHeader` function on the SMC.

 Users can also run a proposer client that is tasked with processing transactions into collations and submitting them to the SMC via the `addHeader` function.

-    geth sharding --proposer --datadir /path/to/your/datadir --password /path/to/your/password.txt --networkid 12345
+    geth sharding-proposer --datadir /path/to/your/datadir --password /path/to/your/password.txt --networkid 12345

 This client is tasked with processing pending transactions into blobs within collations by serializing data into collation bodies.
 It is responsible for submitting proposals (collation headers) to the SMC via the `addHeader` function.